-Basic Guitar Chords Finger Placement for Beginners (Charts)
+Basic Guitar Chord Finger Placement for Beginners

 For many beginners, learning easy guitar chords is a great way to get comfortable with your instrument.
 Chords are also the building blocks you’ll need to learn to play many of your favorite songs.
 Grab your guitar and dive into this essential guide to the basic guitar chords you need to know.
-Let’s look at how finger and thumb placement can help you correctly play guitar chords.

 A chord is a group of notes that create a harmony when they are played together.
 There are two ways you can play a note on the guitar.
 You can produce a note by holding the guitar string down at a specific fret on the guitar’s fingerboard, or you can play the string open, without holding down any frets.